I would like to homeschool my child – where do I start?

 Board of Elementary and Secondary Education (BESE) approved Home Study Program

 Registered Nonpublic School (not seeking state approval)

 The home study program requires submission of a curriculum “packet” and/or standardized test scores.
-The benefits of registering as an approved home study program is that students participating in these programs for 11th and 12th grade are eligible for TOPS scholarships (pending other eligibility criteria) and are allowed to participate in local school activities at the discretion of the school principal.
+The benefits of registering in an approved home study program are that students completing this Home Study program for the 11th and 12th grade are eligible for TOPS scholarships as stated in the state regulation RS 17:5029.B (pending other eligibility criteria) and are allowed to participate in local school activities at the discretion of the school principal.
+NOTE: We recommend registering as a Home Study student earlier than the 11th grade to prevent unforeseen issues such as the need to graduate early so a student doesn’t miss out on TOPS.
 Families choosing to homeschool under the registered nonpublic school (not seeking state approval) option are simply required to complete an annual registration form indicating your intent to homeschool.
-The benefit of registering as a nonpublic school is that there is no additional documentation required, however students in this program are not eligible for TOPS scholarships or participation in local school activities (Note: this option is often referred to as the “private school option” by local homeschool families).
+The benefit of registering as a nonpublic school is that there is no additional documentation required, however, students in this program are not eligible for TOPS scholarships or participation in local school activities (Note: this option is often referred to as the “private school option” by local homeschool families).
 Visit the Department of Education of Louisiana website for more information.

 2. Withdraw your child from their current school.
 If your child is currently attending a public or private school, you will need to withdraw your child.
 If you are planning to begin homeschooling after the school year is complete, you will need to notify the school that your student will not be returning.
 Helpful information can be found at HSLDA If your child has never been enrolled in school, this does not apply.